TheArturthur/CoppermindScraper/Cosmere/Yeden.md

 2.1 Early life
 2.2 Contracting Kelsier's Crew
 2.3 At the Arguois caverns
-2.4 The Attack to Holstep
+2.4 The Attack on Holstep

 3 Relationships